Miners help FTSE to edge higher, BHP slips

 By Kit Rees and Atul Prakash

-LONDON, Nov 26 (Reuters) - Britain’s top share index gained ground on Thursday, with a rally in basic resources stocks on the back of stronger metals prices supporting the broader market.
+LONDON, Nov 26 (Reuters) - Britain’s top share index edged higher on Thursday, with a rally in basic resources stocks on the back of stronger metals prices supporting the broader market.

 However, BHP Billiton underperformed the market.
 Its shares fell 2.4 percent, the top decliner in the FTSE 100, following bearish comments from JP Morgan and Societe Generale.